OskyRosky/Time-Series/README.md

 Healthcare Time Series: Specialized approaches for monitoring patient health metrics and predicting disease progression to improve medical interventions.

 # II.
 Time series tools

+## Python libraries for Time Series analysis

+### Pandas

+Provides powerful data structures to manipulate time series data, offering functionalities like resampling, rolling window calculations, and time-based indexing.

+### NumPy

+Essential for handling numerical operations in time series data, offering efficient array processing capabilities.

+### Statsmodels

+Offers statistical modeling capabilities, including ARIMA, exponential smoothing, and seasonal decomposition for time series analysis.

+### Scikit-learn

+Provides machine learning tools such as regression models and ensemble methods that can be applied to time series forecasting.

+### TensorFlow/Keras

+Deep learning frameworks that enable building LSTM and CNN models for advanced forecasting tasks.

+### PyTorch

+Another deep learning framework widely used for developing recurrent neural networks tailored for time series applications.

+### Prophet

+Developed by Facebook, it simplifies the forecasting process by automatically detecting trends and seasonality in time series data.

+### Darts

+A comprehensive framework that supports traditional and deep learning models, providing an easy-to-use interface for time series forecasting.

+### TSFresh

+Extracts relevant features from time series data, enabling automated feature engineering for machine learning models.

+### PyFlux

+A library focused on Bayesian time series modeling, offering flexibility in handling complex probabilistic models.

+### Luminol

+A tool for anomaly detection and correlation in time series data, useful in monitoring applications.

+I think these libraries cover a wide range of functionalities, from simple preprocessing to complex forecasting, allowing users to select the right tools depending on their specific needs.

 # III.
 Time series methodology.